edmundsj/VentilatorController/README.md

 - After writing settings to ventilator, settings are in fact changed

 ## Open Questions
 - Why does the MEDIBUS specification say that the data codes are 2 bytes long, but all the data bytes specified in the ICU device command sspecification have 1-byte long data codes?
 This is true for alarms as well.
 Do we need to add some known value to these to encode them?
+How do the two different codepages play into this (1 and 2).
+I suspect we just have to add a constant value for the second codepage, but the specification is unclear.

 ## Naming
 All alarm names are camel-case concatenated from their descriptions in the MEDIBUS for Intensive Care Devices Specification (Draeger Intensive Care Device Commands below)